 I remember when this daughter of mine, who is now driving, started Kindy (2 days per week in the year she turned 4).
 This was her first really big adventure in the world without me.
 She had been left at grandparents and other people’s houses but starting Kindy was really the start of her leaving me, as such.
-She had been very confident on Tegan first day Kindy 1her first ½ day with only 4 other children.
+She had been very confident on her first ½ day with only 4 other children.
 She was a little more hesitant on her first full day with all 20 children at Kindy and all the other parents as well.
 I remember leaving her holding very tightly onto Bluey (her favourite teddy & 5th member of our family).
 Although I was excited that she was moving onto Kindy and this next stage of her life I was also apprehensive.
 How would she go at Kindy?
 Would she make friends?
 Would she listen to the teachers?
 Would she play nicely with the other children?
 (I’m sure I’ll have similar thoughts as she heads of to Uni next year!)

 It is like they are ours for such a little while.
 I believe that as soon as the umbilical cord is cut on our children when they are born that we begin letting them go.
 It is kind of like that they are ours for 9 months as they grow and develop inside of us and then they are born into the world and immediately they don’t just belong to us anymore.
 We have to let other people hold them and do things to them.